L-X-T/ng-b357/labs/03_assets-build.md

    [...]
    ```

+   Note: You'll need to remove the path of the image in the `ngSrc` attribute.

-5. As the final optimization we can add the desired `ngSrcset` widths and sizes controlling the responsive image sizes (resolutions):
+5. As the final optimization we can add the desired `ngSrcset` widths and sizes controlling the responsive image `sizes` (resolutions):

    ```html
    [...]